-An intangible asset is an identifiable non-monetary asset without physical substance.
-An asset is a resource that is controlled by the entity as a result of past events and form which future economic benefits are expected.
+An intangible asset is an identifiable nonmonetary asset without physical substance.
+An asset is a resource that is controlled by the entity as a result of past events and from which future economic benefits are expected.

-Intangible Assets are carried at cost, less any accumulated amortisation and impairment losses.
+Intangible assets are carried at cost, less any accumulated amortisation and impairment losses.